Miscarriage: Induced miscarriage

 An induced abortion may be performed by a qualified healthcare provider for women who cannot continue the pregnancy.
 Self-induced abortion performed by a woman or non-medical personnel can be dangerous and is still a cause of maternal mortality in some countries.
-In some locales it is illegal or carries heavy social stigma.
+In some locales, it is illegal or carries heavy social stigma.

 Sex

-Some organizations recommend delaying sex after a miscarriage until the bleeding has stopped to decrease the risk of infection.
-However, there is not sufficient evidence for the routine use of antibiotic to try to avoid infection in incomplete abortion.
+Some organisations recommend delaying sex after a miscarriage until the bleeding has stopped to decrease the risk of infection.
+However, there is not sufficient evidence for the routine use of antibiotics to try to avoid infection in incomplete abortion.
 Others recommend delaying attempts at pregnancy until one period has occurred to make it easier to determine the dates of a subsequent pregnancy.
-There is no evidence that getting pregnant in that first cycle affects outcomes and an early subsequent pregnancy may actually improve outcomes.
+There is no evidence that getting pregnant in that first cycle affects outcomes, and an early subsequent pregnancy may improve outcomes.

 Support

-Organizations exist that provide information and counselling to help those who have had a miscarriage.
+Organisations exist that provide information and counselling to help those who have had a miscarriage.
 Family and friends often conduct a memorial or burial service.
-Hospitals also can provide support and help memorialize the event.
-Depending on locale others desire to have a private ceremony.
-Providing appropriate support with frequent discussions and sympathetic counselling are part of evaluation and treatment.
-Those who experience unexplained miscarriage can be treated with emotional support.
+Hospitals can provide support and help memorialise the event.
+Depending on the locale, others desire to have a private ceremony.
+Providing appropriate support with frequent discussions and sympathetic counselling is part of the evaluation and treatment.
+Those who experience unexplained miscarriages can be treated with emotional support.

 Miscarriage leave

-Miscarriage leave is leave of absence in relation to miscarriage.
+Miscarriage leave is a leave of absence concerning miscarriage.
 The following countries offer paid or unpaid leave to women who have had a miscarriage.